10 Reasons and Fixes to Loud PC Fans When Idle

 Here are some effective methods of checking if your computer’s fans work correctly:

 • Listen for noise.
 If your PC’s fans function correctly, they should sound like soft propeller fans.
 Ideally, they should be incredibly silent if you have an efficient cooling system.
-They’ll only rotate faster and louder when you’ve been running tasks for at least five minutes.
+They’ll rotate faster and louder when you’ve been running tasks for at least five minutes.
 Pulsating or screeching noises indicate a fan is broken or obstructed.

 • Watch for errors.
 Does your PC regularly restart unexpectedly, freeze up, slow down, Black Screen, or offer the dreaded Blue Screen of Death?
 If so, you may need to check the fan or any unit attached to the fan, like the heatsink.